-The Goods and Services Tax was launched at midnight on 30 June 2017 by the Prime

-Minister of India, Narendra Modi.
-The launch was marked by a historic midnight (30 June - 1 industry including Ratan Tata, it was boycotted by the opposition due to the predicted problems that it was bound to lead to for the middle and lower class Indians.
-It is one of the few midnight sessions that have been held by the parliament - the others being the declaration of India'
+The Goods and Services Tax was launched at midnight on 30 June 2017 by the Prime Minister of India, Narendra Modi.
+The launch was marked by a historic midnight (30 June -1 July) session of both the houses of parliament convened at the Central Hall of the Parliament.
+Though the session was attended by high-profile guests from the business and the entertainment industry including Ratan Tata, it was boycotted by the opposition due to the predicted problems that it was bound to lead to for the middle and lower class Indians.
+It is one of the few midnight sessions that have been held by the parliament - the others being the declaration of India' independence on 15 August 1947, and the silver and golden jubilees of that occasion.